Other Historic Medallions and Pendants

 King Arthur Penny

 In early periods it was comon to wear coins as pendants.
 Here is a coin from the period of King Arthur.
 It is NOT a copy of an existing artifact, but a rendition of what might have been.
 The real king Arthur lived in the 5th to 6th centuries, just after the fall of the Roman Emprire.
 So here is a coin as the real Arthur Pendragon himself might have issued it, in late Roman style with Latin inscriptions.
 The inscription is ARTORIUS DUX BELLORUM BRIT(anniae), meaning "Arthur, War Lord of Britain".
 On reverse, The victrix winged female figure bearing palm frond and laurel wreath, personifying victory, was at that time gradually morphing into a christian image of an angel.
 MONS BADONIS refers to the Battle of Badon Hill, Arthurs greatest victory (circa 490).
 PCAM is the Roman style mint designation, standing for "Pecunia Camelot."
-In silver, with a soldered jump ring, $15, in copper $5.
+The silver penny shown

 Click here for an